bburns/PyVoyager/README.md

 - Uses CALIB images, which have more contrast and darker backgrounds, which helps with circle detection in Neptune images
 - Preliminary handling of automatic colorization of frames and movies

-Made movies for Neptune flyby from volumes 8201-8210, both b&w and color.
+Made rough movies for Neptune flyby from volumes 8201-8210, both b&w and color.

 Version 0.1 (2016-07-04)